Circular Precision Pinholes, Gold-Plated Copper Foils

 Precision Pinholes and Slits

 Thorlabs offers precision pinholes with blackened stainless steel, gold-plated copper, tungsten, or molybdenum foils.
 Our pinholes with stainless steel foils are blackened on both sides for increased absorbance and are available from stock in circles from Ø1 µm to Ø9 mm and squares from 100 µm x 100 µm to 1 mm x 1 mm.
 Our stainless steel pinholes with a black PVD coating are vacuum compatible and available in 5 μm to 2 mm diameters.
 Our pinholes with gold-plated copper foils, plated with gold on one side and black PVD coated on the reverse, are available with pinhole diameters from 5 µm to 2 mm.
+High-power gold-plated copper foil pinholes are also available, with the gold-plated copper foil on the front face, and a PVD black coating on the rear.
 Our pinholes with tungsten foils are uncoated and available with pinhole diameters from 5 µm to 2 mm.
 Lastly, our pinholes with molybdenum foils have an absorptive polymer coating on the front sides and are available with pinhole diameters from 5 µm to 2 mm.
 We also offer slits in blackened stainless steel foils from stock with slit widths from 5 to 200 µm.

 Material Properties